diagrams/diagrams-doc/doc/manual.rst

     ghci> width (circle 1)

-    <interactive>:1:8:
-        No instances for (Backend b0 V2 Double, Renderable (Path V2 Double) b0)
-          arising from a use of `circle'
-        Possible fix:
-          add instance declarations for
-          (Backend b0 V2 Double, Renderable (Path V2 Double) b0)
-        In the first argument of `width', namely `(circle 1)' In the expression: width (circle 1)
-        In an equation for `it': it = width (circle 1)
+    <interactive>:4:1:
+        Could not deduce (N a0 ~ N a)
+        from the context (Enveloped a,
+                          Transformable a,
+                          TrailLike a,
+                          RealFloat (N a),
+                          V a ~ V2)
+          bound by the inferred type for ‘it’:
+                     (Enveloped a, Transformable a, TrailLike a, RealFloat (N a), V a ~ V2) =>
+                     N a
+          at <interactive>:4:1-16
+        NB: ‘N’ is a type function, and may not be injective The type variable ‘a0’ is ambiguous
+        When checking that ‘it’
+          has the inferred type ‘forall a.
+                                 (Enveloped a, Transformable a, TrailLike a, RealFloat (N a), V a ~ V2) =>
+                                 N a’
+        Probable cause: the inferred type is ambiguous

-GHC complains that it cannot find an instance for "`Backend b0 V2 Double`"; what is really going on is that it does not have enough information to decide which backend to use for the circle (hence the type variable `b0`).
-This is annoying because *we* know that the choice of backend cannot possibly affect the width of the circle; but there is no way for GHC to know that.
+GHC complains that it cannot deduce that `N a0` is the same as `N a`;
+what is really going on is that it does not have enough information to decide the type of `circle 1` (for example, is it a `Trail`?
+A `Path`?
+A `Diagram` of some sort?).
+This is annoying because *we* know that the choice of type cannot affect the width of the circle; but there is no way for GHC to know that.

 The special type `D` is provided for exactly this situation, defined as